All Episodes

 We made that point.

-Co-host Kit Hoover and co-host Billy Bush talked about Lewinsky's article in Vanity Fair.
+And so yesterday, on the syndicated entertainment show Access Hollywood Live, co-host Kit Hoover and co-host Billy Bush talked about Lewinsky's article in Vanity Fair.

 She's such a good writer, Monica Lewinsky.

-In this article, by the way, she goes on to correct one of Beyoncé's lyrics to her song, uh Partition.
+In this article, by the way, she goes on to correct one of Beyoncé's lyrics to her song, Partition.

 But if we're bourbon, I think you meant Bill Clinton all over my gown, not Monica Lewinsky.